On The Property Management Show, we’re starting a new series called How I Did It, which focuses on property management success stories.

 Stephanie also invests in reputation management, and she thinks it’s important to look at the responses from customers.
 It’s a valuable service; the good reviews are published publicly and the bad reviews are immediately addressed so customer satisfaction can improve.
 People don’t see the tremendous advantage to this service yet, but Stephanie has already seen the value.

 She points out that as property managers, you aren’t selling shoes.
 You’re working with people’s homes.
 If you treat your tenants right and value them as customers, in the long run, it will benefit you as a landlord.
 Happy tenants are important because you’ll need them to be on your side one day, and there’s a big difference in managing a cooperative tenant and one who is holding a grudge for some need you didn’t meet earlier in your relationship.

 It’s time to start preparing for next year’s PM Grow Summit.
 You’ll have the opportunity to meet Stephanie and people like her.
 The 2019 summit will be in Austin, Texas from April 17 to April 19.

-We want our guests to help us pick our speakers, so contact Alex with your suggestions.
-He has enjoyed receiving your notes and feedback, and he’d love to hear more from you.
+We want our guests to help us pick our speakers, so contact us with your suggestions.
+We’ve enjoyed receiving your notes and feedback, and we’d love to hear more from you.